 No doubt about it.

 Wasn’t even born when this number first charted in 1953, but still I could understand why it became a major hit and signature song of Dean Martin‘s.
 Composed by Harry Warren and Jack Brooks for the Martin and Lewis comedy, The Caddy (1953), its lyrics tailor-made for a love story such as this.
 A superb needle drop moment as it described love the way they do in southern Italy.
 Passion-filled, with Dino crooning the desire to his favorite traditional foods3, and moreover poking fun at the stereotypes prevalent back then4.

 A quirky romantic song sung with an engrained smoothness and warmth that remains palpable to this day, as does this marvelous match-up with the movie Moonstruck in every way imaginable.

 - If you look carefully at the credits on the La bohème billboard that’s put into the display case at the beginning of the film, several members of the film production crew, including cinematographer David Watkins (as “Lighting Designer”), costume designer Theoni V. Aldredge, Roger Paradiso, Philip Rosenberg, Lewis Gould, and Gregory Palmer are listed. ↩

 - “The opening title sequence was originally played on the score from “La bohème” opera but was changed to the Dean Martin track “That’s Amore” as the preview drew negative test audience reaction.
 Many shifted uncomfortably on their seats thinking that they had been lured into an art film.” ~ IMDB ↩

 - Pizza and pasta fagiole. ↩

-- Something Dean Martin, born Dino Crocetti, would do with a style and panache he’d become well-known for in a career that spanned both music and film. ↩
+- Something Dean Martin, born Dino Crocetti, would do with a style and panache he’d become well-known for in a career that spanned both music, TV and film. ↩